Equipment for Expeditions

 A snow shovel each can be very useful in many places.
 It enables tents to be dug out after storms, snow caves to be created and tent platforms crafted.
 A metal blade and collapsible handle is best.

 Fuels for cooking vary in both type and quality around the world.
-A multi fuel stove is the most versatile.
-The MSR and Primus make excellent models.
+A multi-fuel stove is the most versatile.
+MSR and Primus make excellent models.
 Always take matches as well as the starter system in these stoves.

-For solid reliable base camp tents it is hard to better the traditional Vango Force Ten ridge tents.
+For solid reliable base camp tents it is hard to do better the traditional Vango Force Ten ridge tents.
 Go for the CN3 model.
 They have a nylon flysheet and take two-three people.
 They are strong, inexpensive and will last and last.
-Using these tents with just poles and the flysheet creates light weight reasonably comfortable tarp tents.
-Using just the inner a poles can just about do at a not-too-wild high camp.
+Using these tents with just poles and the flysheet creates lightweight, reasonably comfortable tarp tents.
+Using just the inner poles can just about do at a not-too-wild high camp.